openclarity/apiclarity/backend/pkg/modules/internal/bfla/readme.md

 ## Module interaction

-In case of a false positive, meaning that a certain service interaction was wrongly marked as legitimate, the user can mark it as illegitimate and if service interaction was wrongly marked as illegitimate, the user can mark it as legitimate
+In case of a false positive, meaning that a certain service interaction was wrongly marked as legitimate, the user can mark it as illegitimate and if service interaction was wrongly marked as illegitimate, the user can mark it as legitimate.

-The user can also stop stat and reset learning.
+The user can also stop, start, and reset learning.

 List of all operations for tuning the authorization model:
  1. Mark event as legitimate.
- 2. Mark event as illegitimate
+ 2. Mark event as illegitimate.
- 3. Stop learning
+ 3. Stop learning.
- 4. Start learning
+ 4. Start learning.
- 5. Reset learning
+ 5. Reset learning.

+## Principal detection
+Principal is the actor that makes the API call.
+We detect the principal by matching known authorization protocols on the event headers.

+Supported protocols:
+1. Basic auth: The principal ID is the username from the `base64(username:password)` formula.
+2. JWT: The principal ID is the Subject claim in the body.
+3. X-Customer-ID header: The Principal ID is given by the Kong gateway when using authorization plugins.